zieben46/cmvcrud/app_test/dbadminkit_interactions/acceptance_testing_dbadmitkit.md

 ### 4. System Under Test
 - **Purpose**: The actual system being tested in a production-like environment.
-- **In `dbadminkit`**: The `AdminDBOps` class and CLI logic in `dbadminkit.cli.py`, running against a Dockerized Postgres instance and a simulated Databricks environment.
+- **In `dbadminkit`**: The `DBManager` class and CLI logic in `dbadminkit.cli.py`, running against a Dockerized Postgres instance and a simulated Databricks environment.

 ---